tyler-technologies-oss/forge/README.md

 Forge is a framework-agnostic library of Web Components adhering to [W3C Web Component Spec][2] and the [Forge Design System][1].
 Originally derived from Google's [Material Components Web][3] project, this project aims to create a consistent UI/UX across applications regardless of choice in front-end frameworks.
 Theming is a core part of the library such that competing design objectives can be achieved while still providing UI/UX cohesion across product catalogs.
 Please visit the [Forge Design System website][1] for additional guidance and documentation.

-> This project uses [Auto](https://intuit.github.io/auto/) for its CI/CD automation.
-Please familiarize
-> yourself with Auto.
-Release versions are controlled by labels on Pull Requests.

 ## Important links

 - [Storybook][4]